kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 For example, given the input `[5, 2, 7, 8]`, you should return `True`, since `(5 * 2 - 7) * 8 = 24`.

 Write a function that plays the `24` game.

+## Daily Coding Problem: Problem #900 [Medium]

+This problem was asked by Amazon.

+Given an array of numbers, find the maximum sum of any contiguous subarray of the array.

+For example, given the array [34, -50, 42, 14, -5, 86], the maximum sum would be 137, since we would take elements 42, 14, -5, and 86.

+Given the array [-5, -1, -8, -9], the maximum sum would be 0, since we would not take any elements.

+Do this in O(N) time.